gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

 It is also displayed when the user runs `macsydata help`.

-LICENCE
+LICENSE
 -------

-The licence is used to protect your work when sharing it.
+The license is used to protect your work when sharing it.
-If you don't know which licence to choose, have a look at `CreativeCommons <https://creativecommons.org/share-your-work/>`_ *This file is optional, but highly recommended.*
+If you don't know which license to choose, have a look at `CreativeCommons <https://creativecommons.org/share-your-work/>`_ *This file is optional, but highly recommended.*